 If you don’t live in the United States, or if you’ve booked last minute, you’ll be able to pick up your Ocean Medallion at the cruise terminal on embarkation day.
 I’ve done this a few times and everything works out just fine.

 The most important things to pack for your cruise are your passport, is applicable, and government ID.
 Make sure to have this on you, and do not pack it in your checked luggage.
 If this happens, there’s a good chance that you won’t be able to get it back on time to be able to board your cruise.

-At this time, if you’re sailing from the United States, you must bring your proof of vaccine as well as negative Covid test results to board your Princess Cruise.
-Since protocols can change, please check the current information on the Princess Cruises website or ask your travel agent for requirements for your booking.
+Since health protocols can change, always check the current information on the Princess Cruises website or ask your travel agent for requirements for your booking.

 4. Cruise Documents & Reservations

 If you have your phone or tablet with you, you’ll be able to access your Medallion Class app with the information for your cruise.
 However, it’s still a good idea to print out your cruise boarding documents, hotel reservations and shore excursion information, especially if you’re booked with an independent tour operator.